 The good news is that you can optimize and improvise by working within your means.
 Innumerable professional voice actors have built fully operational home recording studios by refurbishing a room in their house and populating it with recycled items that elevate its audio standards.

-In lieu of the traditional insulation methods outlined above, you can use the sort of heavy fabric you might find in storage—think thick moving blankets, or several layers of heavy, old curtains.
+- Hang heavy fabric: Instead of the traditional insulation methods outlined above, you can use the sort of heavy fabric you might find in storage—think thick moving blankets, or several layers of heavy, old curtains.
 If the room happens to be cubic, it’s a good idea to hang fabric in the corners of the room to produce a triangular shape to the ceiling that will reduce echo and boom.
-You can also hang a duvet or quilt behind your mic in order to absorb sound and soften your eSSeS.
+You can also hang a duvet or quilt behind your microphone in order to absorb sound and soften your eSSeS.

-If you’ve decided to build your studio space in a closet, instead of removing all the clothes or linens, try leaving them be!
+- Leave linens/clothes in your home recording studio: If you’ve decided to build your studio space in a closet, instead of removing all the clothes or linens, try leaving them there!
 These items are actually incredible at absorbing sound, and this means you won’t have to scour your house for a backup spot to store them.
 However, make sure to situate the clothes or linens far enough from your body that you won’t risk accidentally brushing against them and disturbing your recording.

 A note on portable isolation booths: